ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 | Secp256k1           | https://github.com/ceramicnetwork/key-did-provider-secp256k1   |
 | P-256, P-384, P-521 | https://github.com/bshambaugh/did-key-creator                  |

-Compressed forms of P-256, P-384, and P-521 are preferred. [^1]
+Compressed[^1] forms of P-256, P-384, and P-521 are preferred. [^2]

-[^1]: During development there was not yet consensus on using all compressed keys.
-Support for uncompressed keys with the '04' prefix and raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.

-The did:key id is the multicodec name + the compressed public key expressed as a Uint8Array (byte array) then encoded with base58btc and expressed as a string.
+[^1]: The did:key id is the multicodec name + the compressed public key expressed as a Uint8Array (byte array) then encoded with base58btc and expressed as a string.
       The syntax of a did:key is did:key:id.

       Compressed keys are the X coordinate of the public key with a prefix that depends on the sign of the Y curve coordinate.
 The prefix is '02' if even and '03' if odd.

+[^2]: During development there was not yet consensus on using all compressed keys.
+Support for uncompressed keys with the '04' prefix and raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.

 ### Code
 Using [@ceramicnetwork/core](https://developers.ceramic.network/reference/typescript/modules/_ceramicnetwork_core.html) with secp256k1 did-key: